amanfaisal03/educational-platform-/README.md

 # educational-platform-

-all works now in edu_platform  branch
+All code is in the edu_platform branch.
+I’m still working on this project for now.